ndench/ndench.github.io/_posts/2018-10-06-whats-new-in-php-q1-2019.md

-If you're struggling to upgrade your codebase, whether it be a PHP version or a framework version, you should definitely take a look at [rector](https://github.com/RectorPHP/Rector) which can automatically refactor and upgrade you code base for you.
+If you're struggling to upgrade your codebase, whether it be a PHP version or a framework version, you should definitely take a look at [rector](https://github.com/RectorPHP/Rector) which can automatically refactor and upgrade your code base for you.

 ## PHP 7.3 was released